-Population Perceived risks and vulnerabilities Children (0-18 years old) Cognitive immaturity Legally unable to provide free and informed consent (up to certain age thresholds) Potential for distress and/or traumatisation perceived as unacceptably high Children in statutory Out-of-Home Care Under the guardianship of the state - participation is contingent on approval from child protection services (OOHC; includes foster, kinship, and residential care) Significant trauma histories place this group at an increased risk of distress and/or re-traumatisation Presence of mental health challenges, intellectual disabilities, neurodivergence (e.g. Autism Spectrum Disorder, Attention-Deficit/ Hyperactivity Disorder) and/or behavioural difficulties 14 Children under the Similar characteristics to children in OOHC supervision of youth justice systems Require approval from youth justice departments Where children are detained, approval from the detention centre is also required People experiencing homelessness High risk of distress and re-traumatisation nomelessness Presence of mental health difficulties and/or substance abuse histories Perceived unsafe living environments People experiencing High risk of distress and re-traumatisation significant mental health difficulties Capacity to provide free and informed consent may be compromised People living with disabilities (intellectual and/or physical) For people with intellectual disabilities, capacity to provide free and informed consent may be limited or restricted.
+Population Perceived risks and vulnerabilities Children (0-18 years old) Cognitive immaturity Legally unable to provide free and informed consent (up to certain age thresholds) Potential for distress and/or traumatisation perceived as unacceptably high Children in statutory Out-of-Home Care Under the guardianship of the state - participation is contingent on approval from child protection services (OOHC; includes foster, kinship, and residential care) Significant trauma histories place this group at an increased risk of distress and/or re-traumatisation Presence of mental health challenges, intellectual disabilities, neurodivergence (e.g. Autism Spectrum Disorder, Attention-Deficit/ Hyperactivity Disorder) and/or behavioural difficulties 14 Children under the Similar characteristics to children in OOHC supervision of youth justice systems Require approval from youth justice departments Where children are detained, approval from the detention centre is also required People experiencing High risk of distress and re-traumatisation homelessness Presence of mental health difficulties and/or substance abuse histories Perceived unsafe living environments People experiencing High risk of distress and re-traumatisation significant mental health difficulties Capacity to provide free and informed consent may be compromised People living with disabilities (intellectual and/or physical) For people with intellectual disabilities, capacity to provide free and informed consent may be limited or restricted.
 May be dependent on others to assist with communication.
 Raises concerns of coercion.
-People with dementia As above People from culturally and linguistically diverse backgrounds (including recently arrived immigrants Capacity to provide free and informed consent may be influenced by challenges with English proficiency.
-The use of interpreters can raise concerns about judgement and stigma within a community, particularly if the research is touching on sensitive topics (e.g. child protection intervention, reproductive health, family violence) ^{15,16} and refugees) First Nations People High risk of distress and re-traumatisation through culturally unsafe and inappropriate research methodologies Risks about how data will be interpreted and disseminated - with/without community consultation?
+People with dementia As above People from culturally and linguistically diverse backgrounds (including recently arrived immigrants and refugees) English proficiency.
+The use of interpreters can raise concerns about judgement an stigma within a community, particularly if the research is touching on sensitive First Nations People High risk of distress and re-traumatisation through culturally unsafe and inappropriate research methodologies Risks about how data will be interpreted and disseminated - with/without community consultation?
 Risk of inappropriate interpretations of data if community not involved in collection and analysis of data.